rjoleary/cs452-kernel/README.md

   - Creates a path from start to end
   - Tell reservation server to change train's speed

+Sensor attribution: Whenever the model gets sensor notified, the following steps are taken:
+1. Extrapolate the position of all trains based on time (position & velocity)
+2. Figure out which train caused the sensor (the sensor should be on a train's reservation)
+3. Update that train's position to be exactly over the switch.
+Also, update the velocity of the train to be more exact.
+4. Inform the reservation class to update reservations.

 ### Layers of Abstraction

 Each layer is built from multiple classes and/or tasks: